Agent Evaluation and Benchmarking for Measuring What Matters

 - Multiple runs: Run each task $n \geq 5$ times and report confidence intervals, not single numbers

-When ground truth is hard to define (open-ended tasks, creative output), use a separate LLM to evaluate agent output:
+When ground truth is hard to define (open-ended tasks, creative output), use a separate LLM to evaluate agent output.
+This LLM-as-Judge approach works like this:

 graph TD